 Some sectors have developed their own secure email systems, such as CJSM for criminal justice practitioners and NHSmail for sharing patient data.
 These solutions may be available to organisations working in these sectors and as a result should be used where possible, for as long as they continue to be supported.
 It is however important to recognise any residual risks with such systems and have appropriate policies in place to ensure correct usage.
 For example, systems may permit communication with external addresses in an unsecure and unencrypted manner.
 Sending a communication to the incorrect recipient may still remain a possibility.

-Surrey County Council was served with a civil monetary penalty of £120,000 after three data breaches that involved misdirected emails:
+Surrey County Council was served with a civil monetary penalty of £120,000 (under the DPA98) after three data breaches that involved misdirected emails:

 - a member of staff emailed a file containing the sensitive personal data of 241 individuals to the wrong email address.
 As the file was neither encrypted nor password protected, every recipient of the email could access the data.
 Subsequently, the Council was unable to confirm whether the recipients had destroyed the data or not;